junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 A blink.

 Cas moves.
-His hand raises up, reaching to Dean, as if he wants to touch Dean but he remembers what he is at the last moment, and he has to restrain himself to stay away, stay far.
+His hand raises up, reaching to Dean, as if he wants to touch Dean, but he remembers what he is at the last moment, and he has to restrain himself to stay away, stay far.

 Dean puts his hand on it.

 "Don't!"
 The Doctor blurts out.

-"I don't care," Dean cuts him off, already know what he'll hear.
+"I don't care," Dean cuts him off, already knowing what he'll hear.
 "If he sends me back, then we go back together.
 Wherever he goes, I go."

 He shuts his eyes tightly, painfully, letting the tears overflow.
 "Cas, I don't know if you can hear me," he says, praying before he realizes that's what he's doing, "but if you are in there somewhere, come back to me, please.
 Because --" his voice chokes, he swallows hard.
 Words fail him.
-Instead, Dean leans, pressing his lips on the statue of Cas, letting his tears wetting the stone.
-He tastes the salty flavor of the stone and his tear.
+Instead, Dean leans, pressing his lips on the statue of Cas, letting his tears wet the stone.
+He tastes the salty flavor of the stone and his tears.

-That is when he starts feeling Cas starts stirring, softening.
+That is when he starts feeling Cas start stirring, softening.
 The head is first to come back, as it was the last to turn to the storm.
 His eyes blink dazedly.
 And Dean doesn't stop as the lips beneath the touch turn soft, flesh, real.
 Cas kisses him back with a low, quiet moan, "Dean."

-He waits until the whole of Cas turns back normal to stop.
+He waits until the whole of Cas turns back to normal to stop.
 Pull apart half a step, just to study him carefully, top to bottom, just to make sure he's really alright this time.
-The tear marks linger on his face, and he wipes it with the back of a hand.
+The tear marks linger on his face, and he wipes them with the back of a hand.

 Dean watches with so much joy that the ability to speak escapes him.